netlify/build/packages/functions-utils/README.md

 _Returns_: `Promise<object[]>`

-Returns the list of Netlify Functions as a Promise resolving to an array of objects with the following properties:
+Returns the list of Netlify Functions main files as a Promise resolving to an array of objects with the following
+properties:

 - `mainFile` `{string}`: absolute path to the Function's main file
-- `srcFiles` `{string[]}`: absolute path to all the Function's files (main files and required files)
 - `extension` `{string}`: file extension of the Function's main file.
 For Go Functions, this might be an empty string.
   For Node.js Functions, this is either `.js` or `.zip`.
 - `runtime` `"js" | "go"`: Function's programming language

 This throws when no `functions` directory was specified by the user, or when it points to a non-existing directory.

+## listAll()

+_Returns_: `Promise<object[]>`

+Same as `list()` except it also returns the files required by the Functions main files.
+This is much slower.
+The object have the following additional member:

+- `srcFile` `{string}`: absolute path to the file

 ## add(path)